CloudCodePoC/scripts/README.md

 # Setup Dev Boxes

 Before using these scripts spin up a Windows VM image on any of the cloud providers.
+Or use them on local Windows Operating Systems installs.
 * Google Cloud Engine (CE)
 * Amazon Elastice Compute Cloud (AWS EC2)
 * Azure Compute VM
 * etc.

 ## Windows configuration powershell scripts

+Chocolatey is the package management software that should have been distributed with windows from the beginning.
+It is a less complete version of the package managers
+found in Linux distributions.

 All of these scripts first confirm that they are to be run.
 Then they download and install [Chocolatey](https://chocolatey.org/install) Please inspect the